PlayeRom/flightgear-addon-fgcamera/Docs/manual.md

   left corner of the screen will display the mini-dialog.
 By default, this option is disable.
 * Key
-  * `Use Ctrl with numeric key` - By default, FGCamera overrides the default number key assignments, 0 to 9, using them to switch between cameras.
+  * `Use Ctrl with numeric key` - by default, FGCamera overrides the default number key assignments, 0 to 9, using them to switch between cameras.
 This means you won't be able to use the number keys to control the aircraft, such as the 5 key to return the controls to neutral position, etc. Then you can